Dorset Joint Railway

 There were never any colour-light signals on the S&DJR.

-...no description of S&DJR signals would be complete without a mention of the 'Bridge Indicators' which existed at Corfe Mullen Junction in the early 1900s.
+Bridge Indicator.
+No description of S&DJR signalling would be complete without a mention of the curious 'Bridge Indicators' which existed at Corfe Mullen Junction in the early 1900s.
 Unfortunately, as described here, there are no known details of these mysterious items, which may not have been directly involved with the signalling of trains anyway.
+However, as items which were worked from the signal-box lever-frame, they were more akin to 'signals' than the Trap Points and Limit of Shunt indicators described below, which essentially were just fixed notice-boards.

 At the extremities of the S&DJR system, where it connected with the lines of other railway companies, there were a few signals on S&DJR lines which were controlled by a signal-box of another company.
 Such signals may have been provided by the other companies to their own designs and have been excluded from the scope of this page.